Get involved with the City of Hillsboro!

 From shelving library books to helping coach after-school sports, our volunteers are crucial to maintaining Hillsboro’s high quality of life.
 Whether you’re looking to meet new people, learn valuable skills, spruce up your resume or simply better your community, volunteering with the City of Hillsboro is a great way to reach your goals.
 Plus, Hillsboro’s wide variety of departments and public services accommodates all interests.
 For more information, visit our volunteer opportunities webpage.

-These are held periodically by various departments in order to hear your ideas for Hillsboro’s future.
+Public meetings, open houses, and forums are held periodically by various departments in order to hear your ideas for Hillsboro’s future.
 Meetings focus on projects ranging from community plans for specific areas of town to drawing up new recreational facilities.
-For more information about projects and meetings, watch the City calendar or news items at www.Hillsboro-Oregon.gov.

-- City website feedback forms - The City website contains links to feedback forms found throughout the site.
+- City website feedback forms You will find various issue-based online feedback forms throughout this site.

-- Attend a City Council meeting - Citizens also have the opportunity to speak to the City Council at every Council meeting during public comment time.
+- Attend a City Council meeting - Community members also have the opportunity to speak to the City Council at every Council meeting during public comment time.
 Meetings are held on the 1st and 3rd Tuesdays of each month at 7 pm - a time designed to give the most people access to Council meetings.
-Check our website calendar for current Council meeting information.
+View our Event Calendar to find upcoming City Council meeting dates.

-- Happening in Hillsboro E-News – To keep current with timely news and event information from the City, sign up for Happening in Hillsboro, our free e-newsletter emailed to you every other week.
-See past issues and subscribe to receive Happening in Hillsboro directly in your inbox here.
+- Happening in Hillsboro Email Updates– To keep current with timely news and event information from the City, sign up for Happening in Hillsboro, our free newsletter emailed to you every other week.
+Read past issues and subscribe to receive Happening in Hillsboro directly in your inbox here.

 - City Views Newsletter - Community involvement opportunities and City happenings are outlined in City Views, Hillsboro’s print newsletter distributed to all Hillsboro addresses every two months.
 Look for announcements from the Mayor and City Council, as well as information about City projects and Hillsboro events.
-You can also access City Views online anytime on our website here.
+Read current and past issues of City Views.

-- @CityofHillsboro Twitter - Follow us on Twitter (@CityofHillsboro) to get timely updates on City and community news, events and important notices.
+- Follow @CityofHillsboro on Twitter to get timely updates on City and community news, events and important notices.

 Please feel free to contact us!
 We're here to help.